meshhq/funnel/README.md

         rateLimiter.Enter()
         // (Make Request)
     }
-    // Two seconds will have elapsed when the loop finishes }
+    // At least two seconds will have elapsed when the loop finishes
+    // There were never more than 20 requests per second }
 ```